Vyral/Gene_Agustin_Blog/_posts/2017-12-19-what-type-of-documentation-do-you-need-when-qualifying-for-a-mortgage.md

 {% include pullquote.html %}

 Another instance where we typically see this perceived lack-of-documentation issue come into play is with school teachers.
 Oftentimes, teachers move from one district to another at the end of the school year.
-This means if they’re trying to buy a house in July but the school year doesn’t start until August, technically they’re not employed
+This means if they’re trying to buy a house in July but the school year doesn’t start until August, technically they’re not employed.

 In this case, **we can use the teacher’s offer letter or signed contract with the new school to close the loan.** Once the school year starts, we can then collect your pay stubs.